 Dash Cayenne (optional)

 Begin to heat fondue pot.
-We use an electric pot so I set it on about 350.
+We use an electric pot so I set it on about 200.
 In a bowl combine cheese, flour, dry mustard & salt.
 Flour should lightly cover the shredded cheese.
-In the fondue pot, melt butter and add worcestershire sauce & wine/beer.
+In the fondue pot, melt butter and rub the garlic clove inside the pan with the butter (don’t leave garlic in).
+Add Worcestershire sauce & wine/beer.
 Once it’s combined, add cheese mixture a small amount at a time.
-After mixture is thick, beat egg with about a handful of cheese and add that mixture to the rest and mix well.
+After all cheese is combined, mix in lemon juice.
+The acidity in the wine and lemon juice help the cheese not to clump.
 Reduce temperature to low and serve with crusty bread or other dippers.
 I might try apples this year too!

 Heat Oil in Fondue Pot